photo: Alex Schoelcher

-The Bedroom Philosopher has appeared on Spicks & Specks, Adam Hills Tonight, Melbourne Comedy Festival Gala & most pertinently, Rage.
+The Bedroom Philosopher has appeared on Spicks & Specks, Adam Hills Tonight, Melbourne Comedy Festival Gala (but he just wants to guest program rage).
 He’s performed at the Big Day Out, Falls Festival & Woodford Folk Festival.
-He has supported Amanda Palmer, The Dresden Dolls, Dan Kelly, Tripod & Peter Combe.
+He has supported Amanda Palmer, Peter Combe & himself.